 “Lord”, or “have authority”, comes from the Greek word meaning, “one who acts on his own authority; the author; autocratic”.

-Even a man in the church is not supposed to be that.
-Paul was not and certainly a woman must not.
+Even a man in the church is not supposed to do that.
+Paul did not and certainly a woman must not.
+It means, “usurp”.
 In other words, a woman is not to snatch at this as her own doing.
 All, men and women, are to be called of God and serve in humility.
 “Usurp” is not in the original Greek.
-The original Greek means “to have or exercise dominion over”.
-No man should and surely no woman should act like that.

 Revelation 2:20-23 speaks of such a woman.
 Jesus Christ spoke harsh words against that Jezebel.
 She was a prophetess and teacher.
 Jesus did not condemn her as a teacher.
 He condemned her because she led them astray into immorality.
 There is no such thing as a Jezebel spirit mentioned in Scriptures!